-In addition to the rough weather conditions, the snow pack is of another concern.
-Many lawns will be affected with snow mold.
-This is a fungus that is actively growing right now as the snow pack melts back.
+In addition to the rough weather conditions, the snowpack is of another concern.
+Many lawns will be affected by snow mold.
+This is a fungus that is actively growing right now as the snowpack melts back.
 It will be important for you to rake out these areas of your lawn to allow the surface of the soil to see sunlight.
 If these areas that are affected do not get taken care of you can bet you will experience thinning turf from the snow mold alone.
 It is very important to ensure that the immediate surface of the ground/grass dries before raking.

 One final note.
 Once your grass plants are tall enough to mow you should do so.
 How tall?
 2.5 – 3 inches is recommended turf height.
 The taller your mow, the deeper the roots will grow.
 That directly relates to healthier plants, better natural weed control.
 Not to mention your lawn will look fuller.
 BUT… Before you begin your mowing this spring, please ensure you sharpen your mower blades if you have not done so yet!
 The cleaner the cut the less chance of fungus invading your lawn during the rainy months.